lexibank/beidazihui/README.md

-# Chinese Character Pronunciations
+# CLDF dataset derived from Beijing Daxue's "Chinese Character Pronunciations" from 1962

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Běijīng Dàxué 北京大学 (1962): Hànyǔ fāngyán zìhuì 漢語方音字彙 [Chinese dialect character pronunciation list].
 Beijing: Wenzi Gaige.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

-This dataset is licensed under a GPL-3.0 license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://github.com/digling/cddb/

 ## Notes

-This dataset, which is well-known among Sinologists, comprises 18 dialect varieties, collected during the 1950s and was digitized during 2012 and 2016.
-We offer the data in morpheme-segmented form, with a slightly adjusted IPA transcription.
+This dataset, which is well-known among Sinologists, comprises 18 dialect varieties and the Chinese readings of the Zhōngyuán Yīnyùn for more than 2000 characters.
+The digital version stems from the DOC project, which was later offered digitally by the Tower of Babel project.
+Of these characters, some 400 were selected, of which I think they could be interesting to study the influence of Chinese dialect varieties on other languages in South-East Asia.
+Since we are dealing with character readings, the list should not be taken for phylogenetic reconstruction in Swadesh-list style.

 ## Statistics

 ![Glottolog: 95%](https://img.shields.io/badge/Glottolog-95%25-green.svg "Glottolog: 95%")